kandaguru17/blog-app-ui/README.md

 ## Blog App UI

 This is the UI project built using react (create-react-app).

+##### _Note_:

-In order to run this project make sure the api project is up and running as it consumes the related endpoints from it.
+**In order to run this project make sure the api project is up and running as it consumes the related endpoints from it.
-The Api project could be found at `https://github.com/kandaguru17/blog-app-api.git`
+The Api project could be found at `https://github.com/kandaguru17/blog-app-api.git`**.

 ### Dependencies